youenchene/blitzbasic2-experiment/README.md

 Limitation is I didn't figure out how to get this effect with the copper rainbow background.
 (Still using copper)

 [Source](4-adding-rain-sprites-multiplexing-customsprites.bba)

-Required to have BB2OBJTYPES.RES in resident libs in compiler Option